-Chieftain stools from the Ndengereko Culture of central Tanzania are distinct, as in this early example, with their half-hoop configurations that connect from the seat to the base of the supporting legs.
+Chieftain stools from the Ndengereko Culture of central Tanzania are distinct, as in this early example, with their half-loop configurations that connect from the seat to supporting legs.

 Such stools are rare and over the years this is one of the few examples I have handled.
-Also what is interesting about this particular stool is its multiple traditional restorations, to the curved supports and to the surface of the seat.
-All the restorations are traditional and are a testament to the importance placed with such a stool.
+What is also interesting about this particular stool is its multiple traditional restorations to the curved supports and to the surface of the seat.
+All these restorations are traditional and are a testament to the importance placed with such a important stool.
 Carved from a hard dense wood the surface is errored and worn.

 Estimated Period: Late 19th Century or turn of the 20th Century